makerscraft/labs_interview/README.md

 Our interview process is designed to assess your fitness for the consulting workflow.
-We have identified three primary functions within this workflow: destructuring client requests, debugging, and contributing to an active code base.
+We have identified three primary functions within this workflow: decomposing client requirements into tasks, debugging, and contributing to an active codebase.

 You will be given 2.5 hours to complete these challenges as best you can.
 Budgeting the time you give each section is left solely to your discretion.